Rio de Janeiro

 Santa Teresa Tram

 The Santa Teresa Tram is a heritage tramway service on a north-south alignment.
 It runs from Carioca in the north to Dois Irmãos in the south, serving 6 stations.
-There are also a number of request stops along the line without platforms or dedicated infrastructure.
+There are also a number of request stops along the line without platforms or dedicated infrastructure, and a branch to Francisco Muratóri with extremely limited service, which is not featured on this website.

 The Santa Teresa Tram was opened in September 1896.
 The entire line was suspended between August 2011 and July 2015.
 Service to Dois Irmãos was restored in January 2019.
 The Santa Teresa Tram is operated by CENTRAL.